-Donald Trump has boasted about a December, rate of unemployment of 6.8% for Black people which then shot up to 7.7% in January.
-What do these numbers mean?
-First, there is unemployment because this society doesn't provide enough jobs.
+According to the U.S. Bureau of Labor Statistics, the Black unemployment rate fell to 5.9 percent in November, tying a record low hit in May 2018.
+What numbers mean?
+First. these there do is unemployment because this society doesn't provide enough jobs.
 Secondly, these statistics don't count the millions of people who have given up looking for a job, or the over two million people that are incarcerated.
+Third, the rate for Black people is almost double that for white people.